Calculatorbudy Official Logo

 It is common to confuse volume, capacity, and mass, but in physics and engineering, they are distinct concepts.

-For irregular shapes (like a rock or a chess piece) that don't fit these standard formulas, you can measure volume using water displacement.
-Fill a graduated cylinder with water, record the level, submerge the object, and record the new level.
-The difference between the two levels is the volume of the object.
-This is based on Archimedes' Principle.
+For irregular shapes like a rock or a uniquely molded part that do not fit these standard formulas, you can measure volume using water displacement.
+Fill a measuring container with water, record the level, submerge the object, and record the new level.
+The difference between the two levels is the precise volume of the object.